Continuing Education Activity

 - Summarize interprofessional team strategies for improving care coordination and communication to advance polio vaccination and improve patient outcomes.

-Poliomyelitis is a vaccine-preventable disease caused by the poliovirus.
+Poliomyelitis (commonly referred to as "polio") is a vaccine-preventable disease caused by the poliovirus.

 - Sore throat